Githambo/Purchase-Order-App-django/README.md

 # Purchase-Order-Manager-django
 Django app for POs

-Flow
+Flow<br>
 1.Create PO <br>
-2.Approved by intermediate Supervisor
+2.Approved by intermediate Supervisor<br>
-3.Send email to the supplier
+3.Send email to the supplier<br>
-4.Receive the PO and push data to Fixed Asset App
+4.Receive the PO and push data to Fixed Asset App<br>